jakerbp/nc-news-BE/README.md

 # NC-News API
 ## What is this project?
 This is an API intending to mimic a real world backend service (such as Reddit) which should provide this information to the front end architecture.
 It uses the popular `PERN stack` (ie: `Postgres`, `Express`, `React`, `Node`).
-The `React` frontend will be added at a later stage.
+The `React` frontend can be found at https://github.com/jakerbp/nc-news-FE

 ## Live API demo
 https://newssite-zy4v.onrender.com/api/